sinaFa/EncodeProject/frontend/README.md

 # MyApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.10.
-It represents the front for the Group 1 of Encode Solidity Bootcamp.
+This represents the front for the Group 1 of Encode Solidity Bootcamp.

 ## Development server